In recognition of his scholarship on the use of language among

 achievement among early career faculty.
 Each fellow receives a

-$25,000 prize to support their research, teaching and service
+$25,000 prize to support his or her research, teaching and

-activities.
-Kurlaender retains the title of Chancellor’s Fellow
+service activities.
+Kurlaender retains the title of Chancellor’s

 university’s Annual Fund support the program.